 A-200: Definitions of Choices Terms

-# | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

-Applicant An adult or teen head of household in a family who applies for TANF cash assistance, who previously did not leave TANF in a sanctioned status
+Applicant An adult or teen head of household in a family who applies for TANF cash assistance and who previously did not leave TANF in a sanctioned status

-Assessment An in-depth evaluation of employability, education history, vocational skills, literacy levels, work experience, family circumstances and support service needs
+Assessment An in-depth evaluation of employability, education history, vocational skills, functional educational levels, work experience, family circumstances, and support service needs

 CFR (Code of Federal Regulations) The codification of general and permanent rules and regulations published in the Federal Register by the US federal government executive departments and agencies.
 The publication is divided into numbered titles.
 Title 45, Subtitle B, contains the TANF regulations administered by the US Department of Health and Human Services (HHS), Administration for Children and Families (ACF).